heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 #### UDP datagrams

 Unlike TCP, UDP is not a stream protocol.
 It is a datagram protocol.
-It means that UDP sends data in discrete chunks called datagrams.
+It means that UDP sends data in discrete chunks called _"datagrams"_.

 Datagrams are like the postcards in the previous analogy.
-They are sent independently from each other.
-They are not related to each other.
+They are sent independently from each other and they are not related to each other.
 They contain a destination address, a payload and the sender address.
 If you need to, you can use the sender address to reply to the sender.

 UDP datagrams are composed of a header and a payload.
 The header contains information about the datagram, such as the source and destination port.
 The